-While watching a sporting event I was reminded of just how crucial it is to continuously improve upon fundamentals.
+While watching a sporting event, I was reminded of just how crucial it is to continuously improve upon fundamentals.
 Teams who are successful never underestimate their competition irregardless of their tenure, reputation or past performance.
-Interestingly this very same rule applies in business.
-Regardless of the longevity of your business or the tenure of your employees, there must be a consistent structured effort to improve upon current performance.
-Think about tenured companies like Sears and RIM that struggle today as a result of disregarding this fundamental rule.
+Interestingly, this very same rule applies in business.
+That is to say, regardless of the longevity of your business or the tenure of your employees, there must be a consistent structured effort to improve upon current performance.
+For instance, think about tenured companies, like Sears and RIM, that struggle as a result of disregarding this fundamental rule.

 A successful sports team is built upon a very simple foundation:

 - A series of proven plays

 A high performing organization is built upon a very similar foundation:

 - Collaboration and alignment

 - Supportive leadership

 - A clear vision and mission for the organization